 This will determine where support material is generated.
 In general you will be able to print a model with 45 to 90 degree angles in relation to the bed without support.
-We recommend leaving this setting at 45 degrees.
+A conservative setting for this is 45 degrees.

 Fill Amount